-Progress: The Conine, Ashland Connector, Shoemaker, Lanesville, Sugar Maples and Long Road stream restoration projects were monitored in 2010.
-The Long Road and Sugar Maples projects are priority monitoring sites for 2011.
-In addition, in spring 2011 groundwater monitoring wells will be installed at Conine, Ashland and Sugar Maples to meet wetland restoration requirements.
+Progress: The Ashland Connector Reach, Conine, Sugar Maples, Schoharie Street, and Long Road projects were monitored in 2012.
+In spring 2013, groundwater monitoring wells will be installed at Conine, Ashland and Sugar Maples to meet wetland restoration requirements.
+The Vista Ridge project site is the only priority monitoring sites for 2013.
+Photo monitoring will be conducted at the Prattsville Berm, RAH, Hunter Highway, and Carr road sites.

-F. Water Temperature Impacts on Fisheries Study: All of the stream management plans recommend conducting a study to determine the impact of water temperature on fisheries.
+E. Water Temperature Impacts on Fisheries Study: All of the stream management plans recommend conducting a study to determine the impact of water temperature on fisheries.
 In order to determine the location of thermal refugia, which are important to cold water fish communities during the summer months, the SWAC Habitat and Recreation subcommittee recommended a thermal imaging study.
 The studies will help to identify areas that may need to be protected.
 The information obtained will be helpful to highway departments, streamside property owners and any entity whose activities may impact cold water inputs such as seeps.

-GCSWCD Staff: Martin, Miles
+GCSWCD Staff: Martin